Child's Play (1972 film)

-Child's Play is a 1972 American drama-mystery film directed by Sidney Lumet.
-It stars James Mason, Robert Preston and Beau Bridges.
-The screenplay by Leon Prochnik is based on the 1970 play of the same title by Robert Marasco.
+Child's Play is a 1972 American psychological thriller film directed by Sidney Lumet, and starring James Mason, Robert Preston, and Beau Bridges.
+Based on the 1970 play of the same name by Robert Marasco, it follows a newly-hired gym teacher at a Catholic boys' boarding school who becomes embroiled in a bitter dispute between two older teachers, exposing sinister goings-on within the school.